EmreCenk/AutoHotkey-add-media-and-alternative-arrow-keys/README.md

+Does your 60% / tkl keyboard not have dedicated media switches?
+I know mine doesn't.
+You can copy the scripts in this repository to AutoHotkey, and create shortcuts for media keys.

 Here is the current setup for the autohotkey script:

 * Ctrl + Alt + Space = Pause
 * Ctrl + Alt + Right Arrow Key = Go go next